-At enrollment, if a participant shares that s/he has engaged in any of the practices or used any of the products or medications that are prohibited during the 24 hours prior to enrollment, the visit should be rescheduled and the counselor should review the protocol requirements with him/her.
+At enrollment, if a participant shares that s/he has engaged in any of the practices or used any of the products or medications that are prohibited during the 72 hours prior to enrollment, the visit should be rescheduled and the counselor should review the protocol requirements with him/her.
 During follow-up, if any prohibited practices or medications are reported by the participant, document them in counseling notes and on the appropriate CRFs.
 Note that protocol deviation reporting may be a required component of this documentation.
 Counseling should include a review of the protocol requirements and a conversation with the participant about a plan moving forward (e.g. is it possible for him/her to avoid the behavior, product, or medication in the future?
 What would help?
 What are challenges?).

 The Protocol Counseling Worksheet provides a guide to the minimum requirements for protocol adherence counseling sessions and provides a place for documenting these sessions.
+Alternatively, the session can be documented in chart notes.